richardjhong/journal-playlist/README.md

 User is able to type into the journal and fetch playlists appropriately from the perceived strongest emotion of the text content.

 ## Technologies
 This project uses [Bulma](https://bulma.io/) for the frontend framework and [moment](https://momentjs.com/) for checking time date formating.
-It also uses three APIs from RapidAPI hub, the [Emotion Analysis API](https://rapidapi.com/twinword/api/emotion-analysis/), the [Famous Quotes API](https://rapidapi.com/saicoder/api/famous-quotes4/) and [Spotify API](https://rapidapi.com/Glavier/api/spotify23/) throughout the app.
+It also uses three APIs from RapidAPI hub: the [Emotion Analysis API](https://rapidapi.com/twinword/api/emotion-analysis/), the [Famous Quotes API](https://rapidapi.com/saicoder/api/famous-quotes4/), and [Spotify API](https://rapidapi.com/Glavier/api/spotify23/) throughout the app.
 Lastly [Chart.js](https://www.chartjs.org/) is used for the doughnut chart to give a visual representation of the emotion score tally throughout the day.

 ## Architecture